nesrak1/systems/README.md

 The spinning cube was great, but there was no camera.
 The code I was using let me move objects around, but I couldn&#39;t look around.
 It just wasn&#39;t a thing.
 It was probably the end of March when I stopped development on building the engine.
 A very crude prototype of voxelbox was created in Java that supported 8x8x8 models.
 Color wasn&#39;t even supported until it was rewritten in C#.
 It probably took two weeks for this to be finished as I had a lot of other things going on at this time and I kept messing up in the stupidest ways possible.

-The idea changed sometime around the end of May with an investigative horror game where you investigate a murder in a locked down hotel building (this was not inspired by observer, I only got that game later on from the Twitch Prime thing.)
-Some of my friends thought it would be a cool idea to make so I started building those levels in MagicaVoxel:
+In April, the idea was breaking out of a prison.
+This is where the idea of using MagicaVoxel for designing the levels started.
+The idea changed sometime around the end of May with an investigative horror game where you investigate a murder in a locked down hotel building.
+I started designing a few of those levels in MagicaVoxel:

 ![second map](https://user-images.githubusercontent.com/12544505/45582243-04bbd000-b872-11e8-86c7-bc93f13b50a2.png)